lf-edge/ekuiper/docs/en_US/rules/data_template.md

 {{range pipeline}} T1 {{else}} T0 {{end}}
 ```

-Readers can see that actions are defined by `{{}}`.
-During the use of Kuiper’s data templates, the output is generally in JSON format, and the JSON format is defined by `{}`.
+Readers can see that actions are delimited by `{{}}`.
+During the use of Kuiper’s data templates, the output is generally in JSON format, and the JSON format is delimited by `{}`.
 Therefore, if the readers are not familiar with it, they will find it difficult to understand the functions of Kuiper's data templates.
 For example, in the following example,

 ```
 {{if pipeline}} {"field1": true} {{else}}  {"field1": false} {{end}}